 Two caring girls.
 Two courageous girls.
 Two kind girls.
 Two loving girls.
 Two inclusive girls.

 I am raising two kind girls.

 When I think about my four year old going to school in the fall, I stress myself out at the fact that she will be out my possession for hours and at the mercy of people that may say or do mean things.
 They may make fun of her, bully her, belittle her and I just have to hope she will confide in me and not take matters solely in her own hands.
 What I do know, though, is my baby will hopefully speak to others with the affirmations I have given her.
 I am smart.
 I am kind.
 I am loved.
 I am strong.
-Yesterday was international women’s day, coincidentally on my oldest daughters birthday and it got me thinking about the fact that-
+March 8th is international women’s day, coincidentally on my oldest daughters birthday and it got me thinking about the fact that-